Experimental demonstration of input-output indefiniteness in a single quantum device

-To witness input-output indefiniteness, we adopt the witness that has maximum robustness with respect to noise.
-The theory of robustness for input-output indefiniteness is developed in Methods.
-There, we show that the optimal witness can be estimated by probing the setup on a set of stochastic quantum evolutions, corresponding to measurement processes that measure the polarization qubit in the eigenbasis of a Pauli gate and reprepare the output in a state in the eigenbasis of another Pauli gate.
-In our experiment, a basic set of projective measurements are realizaed by two HWPs, two QWPs and a PBS, and arbitrary other measurements are obtained by post-processing the experimental outcomes.
-The overall evolution induced by the setup is probed by initializing the path qubit in the maxially coherent state $|+\>$ and the polarization qubit in one of the states $|0\>$, $|1\>$, $|+\>$ and $\frac{1}{\sqrt{2}}(|0\>+i|1\>)$.
+To certify input-output indefiniteness, we derived the witness $W^{\rm opt}$ with maximum robustness to noise (see Appendices \cite{SM}.)
+This witness can be estimated by probing the setup on a set of bistochastic measure-and-reprepare processes that measure the polarization qubit in the eigenbasis of a Pauli gate and reprepare the output in a state in the eigenbasis of another Pauli gate.
+The overall evolution induced by the setup is probed by initializing the path qubit in the maximally coherent state $|+\>$ and the polarization qubit in one of the states $|0\>$, $|1\>$, $|+\>$ and $\frac{1}{\sqrt{2}}(|0\>+i|1\>)$.
 Finally, the target qubit and control qubit are measured in the eigenbases of the three Pauli gates.
+The measured probabilities, shown in Fig. \ref{fig:witnessresult}, are used to calculate the experimental value of the witness $\Tr[W^{\rm opt} \, S_{\rm QTF}]$, which we find to be $-(0.345 \pm 0.005)$, corresponding to a violation of the condition of definite input-output direction by more than 69 standard deviations.